 Given that cyber risk is a major driver of operational risk and that businesses and individuals are looking to the insurance industry to provide coverage for the cyber risks they face, we asked authors to “share their thoughts and reflections on either how insurance companies should deal with cyber risk in an ERM context, or how insurance companies can respond to society’s call to action to expand cybersecurity insurance offerings.”
-We received several papers exploring a variety of ideas that spanned concepts such as Markov analysis and fuzzy logic.

 Whether reading industry headlines or meeting with clients, cybersecurity is a key risk discussed.
 Actuaries must collaborate with other insurance industry experts to develop innovative, sustainable solutions for key stakeholders.
-This is how our internal and external clients will judge our value added.

 Part 1: Risk

 Direct losses resulting from profit-motivated cybercrimes, such as ransoming data, are actually very low—approximately $2 billion to $3 billion per year— while direct and indirect costs of such crimes are very high.
 Defense costs for such crimes total approximately $19 billion per year, while indirect costs total an additional $40 billion per year.1 Costs of a breach can be in the billions.

 |No coverage in place

 |Vendor cybersecurity failure